-New restaurant owners or others who are upgrading to a new space or building a new kitchen may have quite a few questions about the best ways to use their resources to set up for day-to-day cooking activity.
+New restaurant owners or others who are upgrading to a new space or building a new kitchen may have quite a few questions about the best ways to use their resources to set up for day-to-day cooking activities.
 How do you get the best layout for a new kitchen installation?

 This guide will go over some of the basics, including the major elements of restaurant layout, as well as different models that can act as guidelines.
 We’ll also talk about some of the principles and things to consider when you’re approaching this kind of project.